nat-x7205/Udacity_Capstone-Travel-App/README.md

   - Move expired trips to bottom/have their style change so it’s clear it’s expired.

 ## License
-The app is free for the personal use.
+The app is free for personal use.

 ## Copyright
 Coded by Natalia Petrenko, 2021.